How To Track Shared Expenses Without Sharing Accounts

 Jack and Diane can do it their own way, but share one automated Google Sheet that’s powered by Tiller, and they keep their accounts separate.

-Click here to learn more in our Help Center about how to set up Tiller for managing shared expenses.
+Click here to learn how to set up Tiller for managing shared expenses.

 This post was inspired by a question featured on Lifehacker, “How Two-Income Couples Should Manage Their Cashflow“